 Habitas Tulum is another must-mention when it comes to green hotels in Tulum.

-These guys are besties with PPP just next door.
-Habitas is pricey as well, but the experience you’ll take home with you will be unforgettable!
+These guys are besties with PPP just next door, and while Habitas is pricey as well, the experience you’ll take home with you is unforgettable!

 So, how eco-friendly is Habitas Tulum?
 I’d say pretty eco. 🌿

-Habitas also recycles and composts, and has partnered with or launched several local projects including:
+Habitas recycles and composts and has partnered with or launched several local projects, including:

-- Cooperativo Ambio’s Scolel’te Program, which supports reforestation from the proceeds earned from concerts and screenings hosted at Habitas;
+- Cooperativo Ambio’s Scolel’te Program, which supports reforestation through proceeds that are earned from concerts and screenings hosted at Habitas

-Unfortunately, Habitas Tulum typically sells out rooms weeks (even months) in advance.
+Unfortunately, the rooms at Habitas Tulum typically sell out weeks (and even months) in advance.

 If you’ve fallen in love with this place and know you want to stay here, make sure to book your stay now.